Home Decor Tips For This SummerMay 16, 2019

 Summer is just around the corner.
 People are shedding their winter coats and reaching for cut-offs.
 With summer comes socializing.
 We have friends and family over for cookouts and patio parties.
 Just as we spruce ourselves up for the sunny skies, we take a good look at our homes to see if they are summer ready.

-Let’s look at some easy ways to update your home decor in time for the summer months.
+Whether you live in a Denver home or in a more affordable city like Milwaukee, Wisconsin, let’s look at some easy ways to update your home decor in time for the summer months.

 Let There Be Light!